Michele Di Piedi: Journeyman years and Gibraltar (2012–present)

 After several years playing across eastern Europe, Asia and South America, Di Piedi signed for newly promoted Gibraltar Premier Division team Mons Calpe in August 2016, in order to help the ambitious club challenge the top two teams of Lincoln Red Imps and Europa.
 Despite a mid-season spell out with injury, Di Piedi proved a crucial figure Mons Calpe's first season in the top flight of Gibraltarian football, contributing along with fellow marquee player Hugo Colace to guide them to a comfortable top half finish, after a winter dip in form during his absence saw their UEFA Europa League aspirations fade.

 He then served as player-manager of Glacis United.

+Managerial career

+In September 2019, Di Piedi was appointed player-manager of Glacis United during the abandoned 2019–20 season.
+He returned to the club solely as manager for the 2021–22 season and guided Glacis to a 5th place finish.
+A 6th place finish followed the next season, before Di Piedi left the club in summer 2023.

+In January 2024 Di Piedi was appointed as manager of struggling Europa, who at the time were 10th of 11 teams in the 2023–24 Gibraltar Football League.
+His arrival saw an upturn in form which resulted in an 8th place finish, as well as an appearance in the 2023–24 Rock Cup final, a first cup final appearance for Di Piedi as manager.